Sustainability in the Curriculum

 Outdoor Classroom Environments in Lower School

-- City Campus Outdoor Classrooms: Newly renovated in 2013, the outdoor classroom features a green roof playhouse and a variety of gardens and planting spaces, and extends scientific learning to the outdoors.
+- Renovated in 2013, the outdoor classroom features a green roof playhouse and a variety of gardens and planting spaces, and extends scientific learning to the outdoors.
 The Green Roof Playhouse, designed especially for WT’s outdoor classroom, was one of two schools nationally to receive a Commendation of Excellence by the Centiva Green School Innovation Grant.

-- “Kinder-gardeners” Cultivate a Sustainable Harvest in the City Campus Vegetable Garden: In the spring of 2014, Chef Andrew worked alongside the Kindergarten class, guiding students through the process of planting an array of fruits, vegetables, and herbs in WT’s Vegetable Garden.
+- “Kinder-gardeners” Cultivate a Sustainable Harvest in the Vegetable Garden: Chef Andrew worked alongside the Kindergarten class, guiding students through the process of planting an array of fruits, vegetables, and herbs in WT’s Vegetable Garden.
 A recent article on Food Management highlighted WT’s efforts to incorporate the harvest from the garden to WT’s lunch menu as well as its efforts to connect the Kindergarten’s outdoor gardening to their classroom education.

 Sample Curricular Programs